🆚 Apache Sling vs. Java Portlet

 Determined by the number of sites detected from each country.

-Apache Sling is more popular in the United States, Germany, and the United Kingdom, while Java Portlet is more popular in Spain, Italy, and Finland.
+Apache Sling is more popular in the United States, Germany, and the United Kingdom, while Java Portlet is more popular in Spain, Finland, and Vietnam.

 United States